1. What is a secondary meter?

 - Have the meter installed and plumbing changes made according to the diagram provided.
 This must be done within 30 days of purchase.

 - After both meters are set, contractor (or homeowner) must call for an inspection in the Building Division at 248-594-2818.
 Must have the permit number to schedule an inspection.

 Once the inspection is approved, the Water & Sewer Division must have access to install remote.
 Appointments should be schedule within 24 hours of inspection approval by calling 248-594-2800.

 - A separate billing account will be set up for reading the secondary meter and billed for water only charges on the outdoor water use.

 Secondary Meter Proper Installation

-Now that you have your secondary meter, use the following checklist to complete the process.
-Click here to print the checklist in PDF format.
+Now that you have your secondary meter, click here for the checklist to complete the process.